TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/cluster-autoscaling.md

 # Diagnose and resolve issues with Databricks cluster auto scaling

-> **Known Issue**: Starting 19 Mar 2020 if you encountered error "Azure error code: AllocationFailed" when performing service management operations - such as create, update, scale clusters or submit jobs.
+> **Known Issue**: Starting 19 Mar 2020 if you encountered error "Azure error code: AllocationFailed" when performing service management operations, such as create, update, scale clusters or submit jobs.
 We are aware of this issue and are actively working to ensure availability of resources in the quickest time frame possible.
 We recommend you consider one of the below workarounds:
 >
-> * Shift the workload towards the end of the working day if possible.
+> * Shift the workload towards the end of the working day if possible
 > * Try to provision an alternate family VM
 > * Increase the size of the VM but provision fewer executors
 > * Provision smaller clusters, this increases the chance that enough VMs will be available for your clusters